TheRealAnonymous008/quartz/content/details/psychology/interaction/Persuasion.md

 		* We could want an item for the advantages of possessing a rare item, in which case we can use the scarcity principle to inform us of its price.
 		* However, we could simply want the item for its utility and in the spur of the moment end up wanting it because it suddenly becomes scarce. *Scarcity does not affect utility*

+# Manipulation
+* The general principles of manipulation are as follows
+	* Increase susceptibility
+	* Control the environment
+	* Forced reevaluation
+	* Removal of Power
+	* Punishment
+	* Intimidation

+* Fear and anger override the brain’s ability to think rationally, which leaves only emotion for making decisions
 # Debate
 * [Train for any argument with Harvard's Former debate Coach Bo Seo](https://www.youtube.com/watch?v=_WjUFuW2J0A)
 	* **RISA framework**.
 In a debate, ask yourself the following questions